rianrais/stockbit-test/README.md

 To get the dependency.
 And then use API platform (such as Postman) to hit the endpoint with the required query parameters.

-The endpoint would be: `localhost:3070/omdb` with GET method.
+The endpoint should be: `localhost:3070/omdb` with GET method.

 ## Important Notes